davidhoness/sstv_decoder/README.md

     ```
     rtl_fm -M fm -f 145.8M -s 48k | play -r 48k -t raw -e s -b 16 -c 1 -V1 -
     ```
     - Note this command is different to the commercial radio station one.
-A commercial radio stations use wide band FM whereas the ISS transmission uses narrow band FM and so we have to set `rtl_fm` up differently.
+A commercial radio station uses wide band FM whereas the ISS transmission uses narrow band FM and so we have to set `rtl_fm` up differently.
 1. **OPTIONAL:** If you are doing Doppler correction start `doppler.py` in *another* Terminal window (keep this window open too).
 1. Start QSSTV
     - Start > Internet > QSSTV